 This course is focused on the parts of React that are most useful for designers.
-Below is the list of videos that are currently available and those that are still in the works.
+Below is the list of videos in the course.

 If you aren't sure you know enough, I have good news.
 The React API is small.
 The more you work in React, the more web fundamentals you'll learn.

 I've never used React, where should I start?